-Expand the resources available through the Academic Center for Excellence (ACE) to include four full-time staff: Director, assistant director, transfer student/athlete development coordinator and First Year Experience coordinator.
+Expand the resources available through the Academic Center for Excellence (ACE) to include four full-time staff: Director, Assistant Director, Coordinator of Transfer Student/Athlete Development, and Director of First Year Experience Programing and First Generation Programs.

 Develop a common first-year experience for incoming freshmen that spans Orientation days, freshman orientation, introductory general education courses, the Core, and transferable skills training through ACE toward developing both vocational and academic skills necessary for success in sophomore through senior year.

 Full implementation of the Quality Enhancement Plan “The Confident Communicator” throughout the Traditional Program.

 Bluefield College will promote its mission and grow its enrollment and financial resources.

 Promote the mission, programs and services of the College to the community and surrounding region through the Fine Arts, camps and other outreach activities.